rodrigoxaviersantos/rodrigoxaviersantos/README.md

 <h1 align="center"> Hi, I’m Rodrigo Xavier! </h1>

 I am an enthusiast who is always willing to work with technologies.
 I love exploring new technologies and using them to solve real-life problems.
 In addition, I also enjoy connecting with people.
-I am currently studying software development using the technologies (Pseudocode, HTML/CSS/Bootstrap, Javascript and SQL Server database).
+I am currently studying software development using the technologies (pseudocode, html/css/bootstrap, javascript and sql server database).